 At an individual level, having data on a patient can help shore up information gaps.
-A key consideration of value-based care is its integration of conventional health data with non-traditional ones.
-Data such as food security and access to housing can be leveraged to actively identify risks within a population group.
-This allows health organisations to work effectively towards positive outcomes.
+A key consideration of value-based care is integrating conventional health data with non-traditional ones.
+Data such as food security and access to housing can be leveraged to identify risks within a population group actively.
+This allows health organizations to work effectively towards positive outcomes.

 How Can Interoperability Exchanges Occur in Healthcare?

-Understanding these benefits, the health industry can take a use case-driven approach to create its networks.
+With these benefits, the health industry can take a use case-driven approach to create its networks.
 This will allow them to dream the flow of information and create business practices to drive interoperability.
-Here are some use case driven examples of interoperability exchanges in healthcare.
+Here are some use case-driven examples of interoperability exchanges in healthcare.

 - Data of care delivery: A doctor can request patient data from other clinics or hospitals.
-This data, such as medication and lab reports, can then be used to better assess the current situation of the patient.
+This data, such as medication and lab reports, can then be used to assess the current situation of the patient better.

-- Consent management: In such a highly interconnected health cloud system, taking the consent of the patient is essential.
-A centralised content management model can make the doctor aware of the patient’s willingness to share their data.
+- Consent Management: In such a highly interconnected health cloud system, taking the patient’s consent is essential.
+A centralized content management model can inform the doctor of the patient’s willingness to share their data.